-Romania: Tests at Iecea Mica 1 well postponed because of the pandemic5.
-August 2020. / SEE Energy News
+Romania: Tests at Iecea Mica 1 well postponed because of the pandemic, SEE Energy News

 After the increase in confirmed coronavirus cases, followed by the reintroduction of restrictions on the border with Hungary, Australian ADX Energy announced that it had to postpone the tests carried out at the Iecea Mica 1 assessment well within Parta license.